manwar/theweeklychallenge/content/blog/perl-weekly-challenge-364.md

 ## HEADLINES {#HEADLINES}
 ***
 Welcome to the `Week #364` of `The Weekly Challenge`.

+Last week was the quietest week of 2026 in terms of regular and guest contributions.
+I hope that changes this week!

 I am sure you have all noticed the new look of the Weekly Challenge website.